-Congratulations on your new kitten!
-One of the very first things you will need to teach your kitten is how to use the litter box.
+When you bring home a new kitten, one of the very first things you will need to teach them is how to use the litter box.
 Proper litter box training early on will help your kitten develop healthy habits for life.

-Your kitten needs an easily accessible litter box, so choose something with low sides that she can easily step into.
-It should be big enough for her to turn around and eliminate in more than one spot.
+Your kitten needs an easily accessible litter box, so choose something with low sides that it can easily step into.
+It should be big enough for the kitten to turn around and eliminate in more than one spot as well.
 A basic small plastic litter box can work well.
 However, you may wish to start with something like an old baking pan or a shirt box with a liner, especially if your kitten is very tiny.

 If you have multiple cats, a good rule of thumb is to have one litter box per cat, plus one extra.
-If your kitten is the only cat in your home, it's still a good idea to have two litter boxes.
-If your home is more than one story, put a litter box on each level of your home.
+It's still a good idea to have two litter boxes if your kitten is the only cat in your home.
+In a multi-story home, put a litter box on each level.

-You may wish to get a mat to place outside the box to catch litter pieces.
+You may also wish to get a mat to place outside the box to catch litter particles as kitty steps out.
 Make sure you choose something that will feel soft and comfortable on your cat's paws.
 Rough or spiky surfaces are likely to deter your cat from entering the litter box.

 The litter box should be placed in a private yet accessible area of your home.
 Avoid cramped spaces like under cabinets or in small closets.
 Make sure the box is not next to a loud appliance or something else that makes scary noises.

-Right after your kitten eats or drinks, place her in the litter box.
-Do this each time she eats or drinks.
-You may even try scratching at the litter to show her what to do.
-If you see your kitten sniffing or scratching the ground, place her in the litter box.
-If your kitten is peeing or pooping in the room and not in the box, gently place her in the litter box.
-Do not scold or punish your kitten for eliminating outside the box.
-This will only make her associate the litter box with negative things and deter her from using it.
+Right after your kitten eats or drinks, place it in the litter box and do this each time.
+You may even try scratching at the litter to show the kitten what to do.
+If you see your kitten sniffing or scratching the ground, place it in the litter box.

-If your kitten uses the litter box, you can praise her with petting or even a toy or treat.
-First, let her explore the area and make her way out of the litterbox on her own.
+If your kitten uses the litter box, offer praise with petting or even a toy or treat.
+First, let the kitten explore the area and make its own way out of the litterbox.
 Don't scoop up the area right away; let the scent remain as a reminder to your kitten later.

 Most kittens will learn to use the litter box fairly quickly.
 It may take longer for some kittens, so try to be patient.
-If your kitten has one or two specific areas in the house where she likes to eliminate, move the litter boxes to these areas.
-If this does not work, try changing the litter box or the cat litter brand/type.
+If your kitten has one or two specific areas in the house where it likes to eliminate, move the litter boxes to these areas.
+If this does not work, try changing the litter box or the cat litter brand or type.

-When considering the litter boxes, try to put yourself in your cat's position.
+When considering litter boxes, try to put yourself in your cat's position.
 Is there something in the area that is frightening or distracting?
 Perhaps there is a sight or sound that makes your cat want to avoid the area.
 Maybe the litter box has a strong plastic smell to it.
-Perhaps the litter does not feel good on her paws or has an odor she dislikes.
-You may need to make several small changes before she will accept the litter box.
+Perhaps the litter does not feel good on the paws or has an odor kitty dislikes.
+You may need to make several small changes before your kitten will accept the litter box.

-If you continue to have trouble, talk to your veterinarian.
-Not only can your vet rule out health issues that might be getting in the way of litter box training, he or she can also offer training suggestions.
+If you continue to have trouble, talk to your veterinarian, who can rule out health issues that might be getting in the way of litter box training and offer training suggestions.